ssyim/ssyim.github.io/_pages/2_research.md

 Several technological innovations that Sung has contributed to in the field include,
 * temporal recording of biological/digital information into the genomes of living cells
-* multiplex characterizations of gene regulatory elements across diverse microbes
+* comparative characterization of gene regulatory elements across diverse microbes
 * expanding bacterial carbon substrate range towards raw biomass for biomanufacturing

 {% for project in site.projects %}